-- Bring information about the risks and appropriate actions to the attention of participants. - Monitor the behaviour of any persons at risk and ensure that they act appropriately.
+- Be aware of the extent to which their participants are at risk of contracting a disease associated with a waterborne cause. - Bring information about the risks and appropriate actions to the attention of participants. - Monitor the behaviour of any persons at risk and ensure that they act appropriately.

 - Determine the extent to which the waters that they use may be infected with relevant bacteria, viruses or other agents (the Local Authority Environmental Health office and the local Water Authority may be able to help). - Include these risks in the competition's Risk Assessments. - Provide information (such as posters) to umpires, officials, launch drivers, safety boat crews, other personnel and participants as appropriate.
-This information should include: - Precautions to be taken to avoid exposure. - Early signs and symptoms of any relevant disease so that early medical intervention can be sought.
+This information should include: - o Precautions to be taken to avoid exposure. - o Early signs and symptoms of any relevant disease so that early medical intervention can be sought.